 This post is part of a series discussing Tips for First Home Buyers in Vancouver.
 Remember, there is no such thing as a stupid question!
 I strongly encourage questions and comments!

 You’ve found your Dream Home, What next?

-You finally found a property you want to buy and you have an idea of what its worth as discussed in Vancouver First Time Home Buyer Tips Episode 5.
+You finally found a property you want to buy and you have an idea of what its worth with a Comparative Market Analysis as discussed in Vancouver First Time Home Buyer Tips Episode 5.
 You and your Realtor will need to draft up an offer in writing to signal to the Seller that you are serious about buying the property.